An Occurrence at Owl Creek Bridge (opera): Synopsis

-Setting: Alabama, 1860s during the Civil War.

-Peyton Farquhar (baritone) is a Southern plantation owner in Alabama, then part of the Confederate States of America.
-Farquhar is to be hanged by the Union army for trying to burn a railroad bridge.
-As he is dropped, the rope breaks, he escapes, and Farquhar returns home.
-The last line of the opera reveals, as does Bierce's story, that the escape was a fantasy and Farquhar died on the gallows.
+Peyton Farquhar (baritone) is a Southern plantation owner in Alabama, then part of the Confederate States of America, during the American Civil War.
+Farquhar is to be hanged from the Owl Creek railroad bridge in northern Alabama by the Union army for trying to burn it down.
+As he is dropped from the bridge, the rope breaks; he escapes and returns home.
+However, the escape is ultimately revealed as a fantasy of Farquhar's dying moments.

-Farquhar is the only singing part, the narrator speaks rather than sings.
+Farquhar is the only singing part; the narrator speaks rather than sings.

 Performances

 Musgrave conducted the London Sinfonietta in the premiere on BBC Radio 3.
-The broadcast, on September 14, 1982, featured Jake Gardner as Farquhar and Gayle Hunnicutt as the narrator.
+The broadcast, on 14 September 1982, featured Jake Gardner as Farquhar and Gayle Hunnicutt as the narrator.
 (Gardner had created the role of James Stewart in the original production of Musgrave's Mary, Queen of Scots in 1977.)
 David Healy and Ed Bishop also had speaking parts.
 The original production included a pre-recorded track of nature sounds.
 The broadcast was released on compact disc by NMC Recordings in 2011.

-The review in Gramophone said Occurrence "sounds like a 12-tone revival of Bonanza being interpreted by the cast and crew of The Archers" and "much of Musgrave’s music is 'incidental' in the worst possible sense: chords have no function other than as scene-setting prompts; dialogue is underpinned with pointless ostinatos.
-And that no one shows much awareness of how ridiculous the caricatured American accents sound, or what a twee and hollow response this is to Bierce’s text, is unforgivable."
-MusicWeb International's review said "the sung passages of this remarkable work achieve real lyricism, expressiveness and a most moving intensity" and Gardner "is transformed, both by the music and by his own remarkable talent, into an eloquent, passionate man whose character we can believe in and whose story moves and inspires us."

-The first staged production was on June 23, 1988, at South Hill Park, Bracknell, Berkshire, during the Wilde Festival of Music.
+The first staged production was on 23 June 1988 at South Hill Park in Bracknell, Berkshire, England, during the Wilde Festival of Music.
 The opera was presented on a double bill with William Walton's The Bear.
 George Badacsonyi conducted the production by his Thameside Opera and Dominic Barber directed.
 Brian Rayner Cook played Farquhar and Sarah Connolly was his wife.
 The recorded nature sounds were omitted from this production.
-The same year, the Cheltenham Music Festival also presented Thameside Opera's production, again with Cook as Farquhar.
+The same year, the Cheltenham Music Festival also presented Thameside Opera's production with Cook.

-The American premiere in an unstaged performance was January 18, 1986, by the College-Conservatory of Music Wind Symphony at the University of Cincinnati.
-The first staged American performance was December 1, 2001, in New York City, presented by Operaworks.
+The American premiere in an unstaged performance was on 18 January 1986 by the University of Cincinnati – College-Conservatory of Music Wind Symphony.
+The first staged American performance was on 1 December 2001 in New York City, presented by Operaworks.